plone/training/theming/ttw-advanced_2.rst

 .. note::

-    When you create your Diazo rules, it is important to know how is structured the content Diazo is receiving from Plone.
-In order to see a non-diazoed page, just add ``?diazo.off=1`` at the end of its URL.
+    When you create your Diazo rules, it is important to know how the content Diazo is receiving from Plone is structured.
+In order to see a "non-diazoed" page, just add ``?diazo.off=1`` at the end of its URL.